 Steps To Wean Your Toddler Off The Bottle

-Your probably wondering how to wean your toddler off the bottle and what would work without it being a big transition, this is what worked for us and it is the same method that we used in getting rid of the pacifier.
+You are probably wondering how to wean your toddler off the bottle and what would work without it being a big transition, this is what worked for us and it is the same method that we used in getting rid of the pacifier.
 This is a gentle parenting strategy that I have used for many things and works really well while making your little one think it was their idea!!

 We found that using a sippy cup at night instead of a bottle went over okay on the first night and not so good the second one so we went back to the bottle for a few more nights and tried it again.